arjun-vs/pdf-chatbot-fastapi/README.md

 - By default the app uses SQLite and stores the file `database.db` in the project root.
 - Ensure `GROQ_API_KEY` (and any other required keys) are set in `.env` before starting the server.
 - For production, replace SQLite with a production-ready database and secure the `SECRET_KEY`.
-- WARNING!
-FOR TESTING PURPOSE THE ENV VALUES HAVE THE SECRET KEYS!